Scholarships & Grants

 Explore the many opportunities for students to receive gift aid that does not have to be repaid.

 Committed to making a high-quality education attainable, USJ offers extensive financial aid opportunities to students.
 Funds are available from federal and state governments, private sponsors and from university resources.
 Explore the scholarship and grant options in this section, and contact Student Financial Services to find out more.

 USJ values academic excellence, leadership, diversity, service to our communities and country, and the ability to overcome adversity.
 Our scholarship and grant programs reflect our values and are intended to assist our students in achieving their potential.
 These various awards are available to new full-time first-year and transfer students unless noted otherwise.
 Be sure to file your FAFSA (Free Application for Federal Student Aid) by USJ’s Financial Aid Priority Date (February 15 for incoming students) in order to optimize your eligibility for need-based gift aid.

-USJ combines grants, loans, scholarships, and work awards supported by the federal and state governments and the University in order to provide students with an affordable education of value.
-Award funds and amounts vary based on the student’s initial year of enrollment.
+USJ combines scholarships, grants, loans, and campus-based employment supported by federal and state governments, and the University, in order to provide students with an affordable education of value.
+Financial aid funds, amounts, and criteria for eligibility will vary based on the student’s initial year of enrollment.

 Students from Ontario, Canada may apply for aid through the Ontario Student Assistance Program (OSAP).